gourmetjs/gourmet-ssr/docs/tutorial-6.md

 At the final stage of the launch, be sure to choose your key pair so that you can SSH to the EC2 instance.

-When the EC2 instance is up, connect to it via a SSH client.
+When the EC2 instance is up, connect to it via an SSH client.
 You will log in as `ec2-user` which is the default EC2 user account.

-Run the following command to update your Linux system with the latest patches.
+Once you are connected, run the following command to update your Linux system with the latest patches.

 ```text
 sudo yum update -y